-The Association of Social Work Boards, the Council on Social Work Education, and the National Association of Social Workers are committed to collaborating on the range of issues affecting the social work profession and the people and communities we serve in this ever-changing and unsettling environment created by the novel coronavirus, COVID-19.
+The Association of Social Work Boards, the Council on Social Work Education, and the National Association of Social Workers are committed to collaborating on the range of issues affecting the social work profession and the people and communities we serve.

 Based on previous Social Work Responds emails and calls to action, our organizations want to share critical follow-up information.

 ASWB: We continue to coordinate with Pearson VUE to advise exam candidates about test center availability.
 Pearson VUE staff are closely monitoring the changing health and safety recommendations by state, province, and country and adjusting their operations and capacity parameters accordingly.
 While some Pearson VUE-owned test centers are still operating at 50 percent capacity, others are operating at full or near-full capacity as they are able to safely do so.
 There are also some areas that have had to decrease availability due to pandemic concerns.
 Candidates registered with ASWB to take the exam can find out testing appointment availability at specific test centers by logging in to their account on the ASWB page on the Pearson VUE website.
 Candidates who are interested in traveling to other states to test are advised to always check travel restrictions before scheduling an exam out of state.